-When trading the shooting star candle pattern, you should always employ a stop-loss order.
+When trading the shooting star candlestick pattern, you should always employ a stop-loss order.
 After all, nothing in stock trading is certain, and you could get misleading indications when trading the shooting star pattern.

 The shooting star's pricing objective is the same as the pattern's size (the length of the candle).

-Similarly, we're looking for a three-times-the-length-of-the-shooting-star price move, including the wick.
+Similarly, we're looking for a three times the length of the shooting star price move, including the wick.

-Because of its simplicity, a shooting star pattern is an excellent tool for new technical traders.
+Because of its simplicity, a shooting star candlestick pattern is an excellent tool for new technical traders.
 If traders follow the pattern description as outlined above, spotting a probable shooting star candle is simple.